Background-Induced Forces from Dark Relics: Introduction

 In the particle physics context, the background-induced dark force may provide a way to search for cosmological relics of dark particles.
 We focus on some of these {\it dark relics} as a natural example of application.
 A sizeable part of the paper is, however, independent of specific choices of the phase space distribution function.

-The phenomenon of a background-induced force has first been pointed out and discussed in the context of neutrino physics in \cite{Horowitz:1993kw,Ferrer:1998ju,Ferrer:1999ad}.\,\footnote{ The quantum component of the neutrino-induced force has been gradually derived and studied in \cite{Feinberg:1968zz,Hsu:1992tg,Grifols:1996fk,Lusignoli:2010gw,Costantino:2020bei,LeThien:2019lxh, Segarra:2020rah}.
+The phenomenon of a background-induced force has first been pointed out and discussed in the context of neutrino physics in \cite{Horowitz:1993kw,Ferrer:1998ju,Ferrer:1999ad}.\,\footnote{ The quantum component of the neutrino-induced force has been gradually derived and studied in \cite{Feinberg:1968zz,Hsu:1992tg,Grifols:1996fk,Lusignoli:2010gw,Costantino:2020bei,LeThien:2019lxh, Segarra:2020rah, Xu:2021daf, Coy:2022cpt}.
 A distinct neutrino-related effect occurs in forces generated by dark particles linearly coupled to neutrinos, that experience screening due to the effective mass induced by the cosmic neutrino background \cite{Chauhan:2024qew}. } Recently, the topic enjoyed renewed interest.
 Ref.\,\cite{Ghosh:2022nzo}, with further clarifications provided in \cite{Blas:2022ovz}, proposed experimental methods to probe neutrino physics via the neutrino-background induced force.
-Ref.\,\cite{Arvanitaki:2022oby} revisited the local cosmic neutrino background.
-Ref.\,\cite{VanTilburg:2024tst} proposed a useful classical understanding of these forces, dubbed ``wake forces'' in this context, and investigated some dark particles.
-Inspired by these works, we pursue our study of macroscopic dark forces induced by hidden sectors developed in \cite{Fichet:2017bng,Brax:2017xho,Brax:2018zfb,Costantino:2019ixl,Brax:2022wrt}.
+Ref.\,\cite{Arvanitaki:2022oby} revisited the local cosmic neutrino background. { A useful classical understanding of these forces has been developed in \cite{Hees:2018fpg} (see also \cite{Banerjee:2022sqg}) then \cite{VanTilburg:2024tst}, in which they are dubbed ``wake forces'' and some dark particles are investigated. } Inspired by these works, we pursue our study of macroscopic dark forces induced by hidden sectors developed in \cite{Fichet:2017bng,Brax:2017xho,Brax:2018zfb,Costantino:2019ixl,Brax:2022wrt}.
 As in our previous studies we work within an effective field theory (EFT) framework with dark particles of spin $0,\frac{1}{2},1$, either self-conjugate or not.